 Connecting London Paddington to Penzance, the Night Riviera Sleeper train is an eco-friendly way to travel to England’s azure south-west coast.
-Visitors journeying through the night can enjoy comfy beds and a range of on-board facilities, before waking up to sandy beaches, glittering bays and bustling fishing villages.
+Journeying through the night, you can enjoy comfy beds and a range of on-board facilities, before waking up to sandy beaches, glittering bays and bustling fishing villages.
 Those looking to cut their carbon footprint will also find there’s a range of sustainable experiences to enjoy at destinations en route, from bike trails in Bodmin to the Eden Project’s glittering biomes, to name just a few.

 Eco experience: Those wanting to toast their arrival can plan a tour of Exeter’s Two Drifter’s distillery – a chance to see how they make their carbon-negative rum.
 Accessible by car or bus, the tours cost £20 per person and last 90 minutes.

 Eco experience: A futuristic project focused on protecting the world’s biodiversity, the Eden Project is bursting with environmentally-focused experiences.
-Nature lovers can look forward to walks through the large, globe-like biomes housing the largest exotic rainforest in captivity, as well as the vibrant outside gardens and permanent exhibitions.
+If you’re a nature lover, you can look forward to walks through the large, globe-like biomes housing the largest exotic rainforest in captivity, as well as the vibrant outside gardens and permanent exhibitions.

 Found just a few miles from St Austell train station, tickets to the Eden Project start from £29.50 for an adult and £10 for a child aged 5-16, under 5s go free.